romeorizzi/TALight/README.md

 In this tutorial we start with examples concerning modality 1 since all main features appear there.
 In particular, this is certainly true with the problems of this tutorial that are entirely public and already downloaded with this repo.
-Moreover, working in local prompts you to action, makes for a more concrete understanding, and fosters your experimental attitudes and skills which is one of the goals of `TAlight`.
+Moreover, working in local prompts you to action, makes for a more concrete understanding, and fosters your experimental attitudes and skills which is one of the goals of `TALight`.
 As a problem solver, the time to connect to the internet comes only when you want to work on problems that (in full or in part) are not openly published (competitions, exams, didactic reasons, privacy reasons, copyright reasons, ...) or to multiplayer problems or games.
 As a problem maker, you should consider offering the services for a problem from an internet server when your aim is to manage a competition, scouting selection, exam, or you want to offer a challenge through the internet with some control on the flow of information (for example when with your problems you want to instruct a client to the use of a product).
 Or possibly when you want to offer a very user friendly and attractive service.

-When creating a problem and designing, implementing and experimenting its services within `TAlight` you do not need to offer these services online through an internet server.
+When creating a problem and designing, implementing and experimenting its services within `TALight` you do not need to offer these services online through an internet server.
 You can experiment them in local and share them by other means with other problem solvers or makers and collaborators to that project.
-Each of these recipients will have the possibility to make them alive in local with the open source `TAlight` platform.
+Each of these recipients will have the possibility to make them alive in local with the open source `TALight` platform.
 In good conclusion, you need modality 2 almost only to offer a service on the web for problems where some services to the problem solver require pieces that for some reason you do not want to make public.
 Though the example problems are fully public (you download them as a whole with this repo), still their directory structure is organized as they were not.
 In the public directory of a problem it is customary to place links to all the materials of the problem that can be made public without spoilering in any way the problem (as for its intended use).

 In the case of the problems of this tutorial the whole of the materials comprising them is included in the directory with their names.